A basic explanation of what Bitcoin is.

-Bitcoin is a form of cryptocurrency just like the U.S. Dollar is a form of traditional currency.
+Bitcoin is a form of cryptocurrency, just like the U.S. Dollar is a form of traditional currency.
 Theoretically, you can use cryptocurrency (crypto) to buy things online or in person.
 In practice, many merchants do not accept cryptocurrencies due to their high volatility.
 Unlike traditional currency, cryptocurrencies tend to have frequent and often drastic price changes.

-New forms of cryptocurrency pop up almost every day; there are currently over 2,500 known cryptocurrencies listed online.
+New forms of cryptocurrency pop up almost every day.
+There are currently over 2,500 known cryptocurrencies listed online.
 Many of them offer something unique, like being tied to the value of gold or backed by new technology.

 Due to their high volatility, many analysts note that cryptocurrencies behave more like equities than currencies.
 Even the SEC is unsure how to classify cryptocurrencies.
-Just like with equities, the law of supply and demand is proudly at work here.
+Like with equities, the law of supply and demand is proudly at work here.
 Unlike traditional currencies that trade in the open market and can be created by a country’s treasury, crypto has a pre-determined number of coins.
-Thus, when coins are bought and sold, the price moves quickly based on market demand.
+When coins are bought and sold, the price moves quickly based on market demand.

 Think of this like the bank checking to make sure your signature looks right before cashing a check.
 Every computer connected to the blockchain network has the same copy of the blockchain, which means it would be almost impossible for hackers to manipulate cryptocurrency transactions.
 To do this, they would have to find a way to change the blockchain records on every computer connected to the network.

 You don’t even get a Bitcoin debit card.
-When you buy a Bitcoin (or fraction of a Bitcoin, since a whole Bitcoin would be over $12,000), that fraction of a coin goes in your “digital wallet”.
+When you buy Bitcoin or a fraction of a Bitcoin, since a whole Bitcoin would be over $12,000, that fraction of a coin goes in your “digital wallet.”

-If someone were to gain access to your virtual wallet (by stealing your username and password, for example), they would be able to drain all of your cryptocurrency fairly easily.
-And since all cryptocurrency transactions are anonymous and untraceable, once the crypto is gone, it’s truly gone.
+If someone were to gain access to your virtual wallet by stealing your username and password, for example, they would be able to drain all of your cryptocurrency fairly easily.
+Since all cryptocurrency transactions are anonymous and untraceable, once the crypto is gone, it’s truly gone.
 Tracking down someone who stole your virtual currency would be next to impossible.

-This makes a great deal of sense – if cryptos want to be considered currencies then they need to be widely used and accepted for everyday transactions just like traditional currencies.
+This makes a great deal of sense.
+If cryptos want to be considered currencies, they need to be widely used and accepted for everyday transactions like traditional currency.
 Until Bitcoin and other cryptos are being regularly used for goods and services, it’s probably safe to consider them speculative, high-risk investments.

 – The Means Team